hamidjackal/wefox/README.md

 ## Description

-Challenge for aladdin Senior Node.js developer position.
+Challenge for wefox Senior Node.js developer position.

 ## Notes

-- This is a http service with two modules: Orders and Payments
+- This is a http service with two modules: Users and AddressServices
-- The payment service covers two payment methods : on-site and offsite, which is using Stripe service
-- Because this service is not using HTTPS and TLS so it's not safe to use the on-site payment method and it's been developed only for testing purposes.
-- There is an .env file which I did not put in .gitignore so testing and working with the service becomes more easily.
+- There is an .env file which I did not put in .gitignore so testing and working with the service becomes more easily(if you run the server with docker compose there would be no need for the .env file).

 ## Installation